 Checklist 2: Policies relevant to economic development and climate actions provide information on the goals and targets of the government to overcome challenges and maximize opportunities, including those mentioned in the national policy documents (i.e., Strategic Roadmap, 2030 National Priorities, NDC, ...).

-Checklist 3: Programs and strategies implemented for different sectors to support the achievement of national goals and targets, including agriculture, heavy industry and engineering, logistics and trade, financial services, telecommunication and information technology, affordable and climat
+Checklist 3: Programs and strategies implemented for different sectors to support the achievement of national goals and targets, including agriculture, heavy industry and engineering, logistics and trade, financial services, telecommunication and information technology, affordable housing, and education and training.